 Start With A Simple Design Element

 While starting a nursery can be a bit overwhelming, Elizabeth has a few tips to get started.
-She says, I would choose one design element, whether it be a rug or a piece of art, as a jumping off point.
+She says, I would choose one design element, whether it be a rug or a piece of art, as a jumping-off point.
 From there, everything else usually falls into place more easily.

 Safety and Functionality Are A Priority

-Elizabeth believes there a few important things to think about when styling a nursery.
-She says, when styling a nursery, not only do you need to think of how it will look, but also, is it safe?
+Elizabeth believes there are a few important things to think about when styling a nursery.
+She says when styling a nursery, not only do you need to think of how it will look, but also, is it safe?
 Making sure there’s nothing that a baby can grab from the crib is key.
 Also, think about functionality – where will things be kept?
 Designated places, like a basket, for toys, and a drawer, or bin for diapers/creams, etc. help keep things organized.

 A Soft Color Palette Is Best

 I’m partial to muted colors in your perfect nursery, says Elizabeth.
 You want the nursery to feel calming and not too stimulating, so sticking with a soft color palette is a good idea.